Matthew-Le-027/Matthew-Le-027/README.md

 - 👋 Hi, I’m @Matthew-Le-027.
-- 👀 I’m interested in video games, watching/playing basketball, going on runs/hikes, hanging out, and watching anime and YouTube.
+- 👀 I’m interested in video games, watching/playing basketball, going on runs/hikes, hanging out, listening to music, and watching anime and YouTube.
 - 🌱 I’m currently studying Computer Science at Cal Poly SLO.
 - 💞️ I’m looking to collaborate on Python/Java projects that are related to AI and ML.
 - 📫 You can reach me at my email @matthewle790@gmail.com